 The morbidity in individuals with von Willebrand disease varies.
 Many children with von Willebrand disease are asymptomatic.
-Some of these children have cutaneous and/or mucus membrane bleeding (eg, easy bruising, epistaxis).
+Some of these children have cutaneous and/or mucous membrane bleeding (eg, easy bruising, epistaxis).

 Menorrhagia is a common symptom in females with von Willebrand disease.
 It occurs in more than 50% of women with von Willebrand disease and may be the only clinical manifestation of the disease.

-The rare type 3 von Willebrand disease can manifest with severe bleeding symptoms similar to severe hemophilia (eg, hemarthrosis, intramuscular bleeding).
+The rare type 3 von Willebrand disease can manifest with severe bleeding symptoms similar to those of mild to moderate hemophilia A (eg, hemarthrosis, intramuscular bleeding).

 No influence of ethnicity on the prevalence of von Willebrand disease has been reported.

 von Willebrand disease affects males and females in equal numbers.

 von Willebrand disease is a congenital bleeding disorder and can be diagnosed at any age.

 Schneppenheim R. The pathophysiology of von Willebrand disease: therapeutic implications.
 Thromb Res.
 2011.
 128 Suppl 1:S3-7.
 [Medline].

 Grabowski EF, Curran MA, Van Cott EM.
 Assessment of a cohort of primarily pediatric patients with a presumptive diagnosis of type 1 von Willebrand disease with a novel high shear rate, non-citrated blood flow device.
 Thromb Res.
 2012 Apr.
 129(4):e18-24.
 [Medline].